-Credit counselling can benefit everyone, whether they are debtholders or not.
-Acquiring credit counselling at an early stage of life before being deeply indebted might be one of the wisest financial measures to take.
-Credit counselling involves learning simple but significant ways to budget daily expenditures.
+Credit counseling can benefit everyone, whether they are debtholders or not.
+Acquiring credit counseling at an early stage of life before being deeply indebted might be one of the wisest financial measures to take.
+Credit counseling involves learning simple but significant ways to budget daily expenditures.
 This process also considers an individual’s income level, helping people to effectively allocate finances to their most necessary needs.
-Most importantly though, credit counselling provides relief for debtholders in various ways, which include helping people improve their credit score, ease debt repayments, and stop harassing creditors.
+Most importantly though, credit counseling provides relief for debtholders in various ways, which include helping people improve their credit score, ease debt repayments, and stop harassing creditors.

 1. Good Credit Score